 Many types of health insurance are available when you search for affordable health insurance.
 Nevada healthcare options include:

 - HMO: HMO stands for health maintenance organization.
 In this kind of plan, your insurance company wants you to use doctors and hospitals that are part of its network.
 Moreover, you have a main doctor or nurse and need a note from your primary care provider to see a specialist.
-But before anything, you should check HMO reviews, because this is something you may be interested in.

 - EPO: If you have an EPO health plan, you must use doctors and hospitals in the network.
 Also, you have some freedom in an emergency.
 If not, you might have to pay the full price if you want to see someone who is not in your network.

 - PPO: You have more freedom with a preferred provider organization (PPO).
 To see a specialist, you don’t need a referral.
 You can also see doctors who aren’t in your network, but you may have to pay more for their services.
-If your want to know more about what is PPO you can check our details article.

 - Medigap: These plans are also called Medicare supplements or Medigap.
 They help pay for Medicare costs that you have to pay for yourself.